-- Central Bank of Savings Banks Finland adopted IFRS 9 Financial Instruments - standard on 1 January 2018.
-The adoption resulted in a shift from calculating impairments on an individual and collective basis to the expected credit loss models set out in IFRS 9. - The Calculation of expected credit losses is based on the valuation models used by the bank.
-The calculation of expected credit losses involves assumptions, estimates and management judgements for example in respect to the probability and amount of the expected credit losses as well as determining significant increases in credit risk - Due to the significance of the carrying amount involved, adoption of the IFRS 9 - standard, complexity of the accounting methods and management judgement involved, receivables from customers are addressed as a key audit matter.
+- Central Bank of Savings Banks Finland adopted IFRS 9 Financial Instruments - standard on 1 January 2018. - The Calculation of expected credit losses is based on the valuation models used by the bank.
+The calculation of expected credit losses involves assumptions, estimates and management judgements for example in respect to the probability and amount of the expected credit losses as well as determining significant increases in credit risk. - Due to the significance of the carrying amount involved, complexity of the accounting methods and management judgement involved, receivables from customers are addressed as a key audit matter.

 - We observed the impairment principles applied.
-Our audit procedures included testing of controls regarding determination and recording of expected credit losses on loans. - Our audit procedures included substantive procedures related to the technical appropriateness of the computations, such as recalculations. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to receivables and impairment losses.
+Our audit procedures included testing of controls regarding determination and recording of expected credit losses on loans. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to receivables and impairment losses.